What is a Load Bank?

 Why Should I Rent a ComRent Load Bank When I Can Purchase My Own?

 Renting a load bank frees you from the maintenance and warehousing costs of owning the equipment.
 Technical and compliance consultants are another expense saved by renting from ComRent.
 It also saves time.
-We'll manage the equipment, logistics and technical support details that are part of every testing project, freeing you to focus on other areas.
+We'll manage the load bank equipment, logistics and technical support details that are part of every testing project, freeing you to focus on other areas.

 Where Can I Rent a Load Bank from ComRent International?